 All APS reports, regardless of how the report was received must be processed through the 24-hour, centralized intake process, the Hub, 1-800-227-3487 (1-800 CARE4US).
-The centralized process aids in ensuring consistency in the scope of intake, which includes the utilization of the APS Pre-Screener and APS Intake Tool, information gathering, deciding whether the report meets intake criteria, assigning response times, creating, documenting and processing APS reports.
+The centralized process aids in ensuring consistency in the scope of intake, which includes the APS Intake Tool, information gathering, assigning response times, creating, documenting and processing APS reports.
 The scope of the intake process does not include investigating, case management or case decisions.